dmritrekker/trekker/doc/source/index.rst

 ------------------------------------
 November 24\ :sup:`th`, 2025

+    - **New feature 1 - XACT**: We introduced eXtended Anatomically Constrained Tractography (XACT) for whole-brain tractography using surface meshes.
+This feature leverages surface meshes as anatomical constraints together with extended options to the conventional ACT.

-    - **New feature 1 - Purifibre**: We now moved `purifibre` under Trekker as a new command to remove spurious streamlines from tractograms.
+    - **New feature 2 - Purifibre**: We now moved `purifibre` under Trekker as a new command to remove spurious streamlines from tractograms.
 The original `purifibre` repository is now deprecated, as the functionality has been integrated into nibrary and Trekker.
 The legacy repository can be found here: https://github.com/baranaydogan/purifibre.

-    - **New feature 2 - Json sidecar**: `track` now saves a json sidecar for logging purposes.
+    - **New feature 3 - Json sidecar**: `track` now saves a json sidecar for logging purposes.
 This allows store metadata and parameters associated with tractograms in a structured format.
 This was a previously available that had to wait for a major refactoring.

     - **Improvement 1**: More robust handling of ASCII vtk formatted tractograms across different platforms.